opentelekomcloud-infra/customer-service-monitoring/README.md

 export AWS_SECRET_ACCESS_KEY=sekret_myau
 ./build.sh scenario2
 ```
-This script perform the following actions:
+This script performs the following actions:
- 1. Build required infrastructure using configuration from `scenarios/scenario2/` directory
+ 1. Build required infrastructure using the configuration from `scenarios/scenario2/` directory
  1. Run `scenario2_setup.yml` playbook from `playbooks/` for created host

-There is no credentials stored in `terraform.tfvars` file for the scenario.
+There are no credentials stored in `terraform.tfvars` file for the scenario.
 Recommended way to
 define credentials and overriding is to create some `*.auto.tfvars` file in scenario directory,
 e.g. `secrets.auto.tfvars`.
-See [variables documentation](https://www.terraform.io/docs/configuration/variables.html)
+See [variables documentation](https://www.terraform.io/docs/configuration/variables.html) for details.
-for details.

 ### Execution